Business 5 de September - Read on 10 min

 The online fashion market already understands that prioritizing a good Customer Experience is strategic to increase brand recognition and growth.

-Even so, for many fashion e-commerce managers and analysts it is still a mystery of what can be done or prioritized to improve the experience.
+Even so, for many fashion e-commerce managers and analysts, what can be done or prioritized to improve the experience is still a mystery.
 The purpose of this content, then, is to put this concept into practice and fully understand what can be done.

-For this, we will not only emphasize the meaning of the Customer Experience, but we will also relate it to the purchase journey in fashion e-commerce.
+For this, we will emphasize the meaning of the Customer Experience and relate it to the purchase journey in fashion e-commerce.

-In addition, we clarify how focusing on this opens up the doors to increasing revenue and improving the health of your business in the long term.
-Let’s begin?
+In addition, we clarify how focusing on this can increase revenue and improve the health of your business in the long term.
+Let’s begin.

-As you can see, this pulverizes the Customer Experience at different times, from when the user is impacted by an ad, accesses the page, navigates between alternative products, purchases and goes through the receiving phase and the post-purchase experience.
+As you can see, this pulverizes the Customer Experience at different times, from when the user is impacted by an ad, accesses the page, navigates between alternative products and purchases, and goes through the receiving phase and the post-purchase experience.

 Throughout the journey, all points of contact between the customer and the brand, regardless of the source (website, social networks, support or after-sales) are what make up the Customer Experience.
 In addition, it can be a remarkable experience (a positive perspective that generates brand recognition) or the complete opposite of that (a negative experience).